andybramer88/LandmarkRecognitioner/app/src/main/java/com/example/landmarkrecognitioner/ReadMe.txt

 2) Purpose
 ==========
-This app is for demonstrating how AI could be use in image analyzis and object recognition and is the practical part of the bachelor thesis 1.
+This app is for demonstrating how AI could be use in image analysis and object recognition and is the practical part of the bachelor thesis 1.

 3) Technical Background